yehia67/documentation/dev-essentials/0.1/concepts/minimum-weight-magnitude.md

 ## About proof of work

 A proof of work (PoW) is a piece of data that is calculated using trial and error to meet certain requirements.
-The key to PoW is that it's difficult to produce, but easy to verify.
+The key to PoW is that it's difficult to do, but easy to check.

 PoW was introduced as a concept to reduce large amounts of email spam.
 This concept is known as [hashcash](https://en.wikipedia.org/wiki/Hashcash), and is a method of preventing email spam by requiring a proof of work for the contents of every email.